Video Acceleration on Gentoo

 2023-09-27

-Over the past few months, I have found myself gradually spending more time on Youtube videos, both for entertainment and learning.
+Over the past few months, I have found myself gradually spending more time on watching Youtube videos, both for entertainment and learning.
 I usually watch them on my laptop, which is equipped with an integrated GPU - AMD Radeon Vega 8.
 This got me thinking about how I can take advantage of it to reduce CPU load.

-The media players that I use the most are Firefox and MPV (for any downloaded Youtube videos).
-According to the list of video acceleration support across different applications [1], the only method supported by both of them is VA-API, which is
+The media players that I use the most are Firefox and MPV (for watching downloaded Youtube videos).
+According to the list of video acceleration support across different applications [1], the only method supported by both of them is VA-API, which is an open source application programming interface that allows applications such as VLC media player or GStreamer to use hardware video acceleration capabilities, usually provided by the graphics processing unit (GPU) [2].

-Configurations for Gentoo Portage
+Setting up Gentoo Portage

-# nano /etc/portage/make.conf VIDEO_CARDS="amdgpu radeonsi"
+# ed /etc/portage/make.conf a VIDEO_CARDS="amdgpu radeonsi" . wq

-# nano /etc/portage/make.conf USE="vaapi"
+# ed /etc/portage/make.conf a USE="vaapi" . wq

 Then, update the whole system to apply these changes: